-Ponchatoula Police investigating shooting at Tasker Park, at least one injured
+Two hurt in shooting at Ponchatoula's Tasker Park

 Latest Weather Blog

-PONCHATOULA - Ponchatoula Police officers are investigating a shooting that happened at a community park on Sunday.
+PONCHATOULA - Two people were hurt in a shooting at Ponchatoula's Tasker Park on Sunday.

-Police Chief Bry Layrisson said at least one person was hurt in a shooting that happened at Tasker Park, shortly before 5:30 p.m.
+Police Chief Bry Layrisson said the shooting happened shortly after 5 p.m.
+Two men suffered gunshot wounds to the leg.
+They are both in stable condition.

-No information about the shooting has been released.
+No information about what led up to the shooting has been released.

 Trending News